top of page

 If you’ve got to the point where you’re ready to put together your first marketing plan - firstly, congratulations on making it this far.
 Secondly, you’re about to enter what I like to call the fun zone of marketing.

-Where to start with your marketing plan
+1. Using an anchor event to start with your marketing plan

 Now, I’m aware that marketing plans come in all shapes and sizes, but what I like to do is keep it as simple as possible and plan out a top level plan for the year in Sheets (or Excel), marked with anchor events and key themes.
 After the plan is complete, I will then split out each quarter into a detailed project plan.

-Your anchor event could be an expo, a webinar, a podcast launch or even a massive PR push, depending on what you’ve researched will be the best place to meet your customer at.
+Your anchor event could be a conference, an expo, a webinar, a podcast launch or even a massive PR push, depending on what you’ve researched will be the best place to meet your customer at.

 Therefore, say your expo (or anchor event) is in March, you’ll need to plan your social campaigns to ramp at the beginning of February and meeting invite emails from mid-Feb.
 Then afterwards you’ll need to set up your email nurture campaigns and produce your content from the anchor event to share across social channels.
+That means that January will be your planning month for the first quarter, then by April you'll be following up on Q1 activity and planning Q2, and so on.

-Use your ICP pain points as monthly themes across the year
+1. Use your ICP pain points as monthly themes across the year

 Your anchor events will be the primary goal driving focus for the quarter but not all of your marketing needs to be centred around this.
 Plan in monthly themes which play into the customer pain points that you’re trying to solve to help guide on further social activity and content creation for within the month.
 This will also help serve as a guide for website updates and PR activity too.